fent/node-stream-equal/README.md

 # API
 ### async streamEqual(readStream1, readStream2)

 A function that compares each `data` event on both streams, pausing when needed to keep them in sync.
-Returns either `true` or `false`.
+Returns a proimse that resolves to either `true` or `false`.

 # Install